Lesson 1: Intro to Serial

 Why use binary vs. ASCII?

 Why might we want to use binary vs. text encodings?
-Well, if we are trying to transmit binary data—like an image, video, or song—then communicating via binary is preferred.
-It’s also more bandwidth efficient (uses fewer bits).
-However, in our courses, we’re typically transmitting/receiving small amounts of data and it’s beneficial for debugging purposes (and human understanding) to use an ASCII-encoded format.
+If we are transmitting binary data—like an image, video, or song—then binary encoding is preferred.
+It’s also more bandwidth efficient (uses fewer bits per value).
+However, in our courses, we’re typically transmitting small amounts of data and it’s beneficial for debugging and human readability to use ASCII-encoded text.

 Binary vs. ASCII example

-Let’s take a look at an example.
-Let’s say we want to transmit a signal that ranges between 0 - 255 from our Arduino to our computer.
-Because the value only ranges from 0 to 255, we can encode this with 8 bits or a single byte (0000 0000 to 1111 1111 or 0x00 and 0xFF in hexadecimal).
-Sending via binary looks like:
+Let’s look at a concrete example.
+Say we want to transmit a value that ranges between 0 and 255 from our Arduino to our computer.
+Because the value only ranges from 0 to 255, we can encode this in 8 bits—a single byte (0000 0000 to 1111 1111, or 0x00 to 0xFF in hexadecimal).
+Sending via binary:

 byte signalVal = getSignal();